amylour/irish_wildlife_matchup/README.md

 - Git - used for version control
 - Google Fonts - fonts were imported from here
 - Font Awesome - icons and their associated kit were downloaded from here
 - Adobe Color - for all color palettes and accessibility contrast ratios
+- Remove.bg - for image background removal
 - Favicon.io - for badger favicon
 - Tiny PNG - to compress images
 - Google Dev Tools - to debug and for testing responsiveness